Investing in diamonds is a tricky business. So tricky, in fact, that the head honchos at Quality Diamonds have a running disagreement about it.

 3. Buying the wrong sort of diamond

 The most important thing is to buy certified.
+And when we say certified, we mean independently certified, not one of those highly questionable certificates provided by the shop you are buying from... we still can't believe this is still "a thing" anymore (rant over!).
 This is true whenever you buy a diamond, whether it’s as an investment or as an engagement ring, for so many reasons.
-A certified diamond is far easier to resell than one that hasn't been certified and will be more desirable - especially if it’s certified by one of the most highly respected labs (GIA and AGS are best).
-Keep the certificate in a safe place but separate to the diamond itself, just in case.
+A certified diamond is far easier to resell than one that hasn't been independently certified and will be more desirable - especially if it’s certified by one of the most highly respected labs (GIA and AGS are best).
+Keep the certificate in a safe place but separate from the diamond itself, just in case.

 The shape of the diamond can also be a factor.
-Round brilliant is the most popular diamond shape (about three quarters of all diamonds sold are round) so investing in a round brilliant diamond will give you access to a bigger resale market.
-If you’d rather not buy round, opt for one of the other popular shapes, such as the Princess cut.
+Round brilliant is the most popular diamond shape (about three-quarters of all diamonds sold are round) so investing in a round brilliant diamond will give you access to a bigger resale market.
+If you’d rather not buy round, opt for one of the other popular shapes, such as the Princess cut... but really, just buy a round diamond!

-Always buy the best quality - that means a diamond with an Excellent or Very Good cut grade as well as above average colour and clarity.
+Always buy the best quality - that means a diamond with an Excellent cut grade as well as above-average colour and clarity.
 However, don’t be fooled into thinking you have to buy the biggest, best quality diamond in the world.
 The opposite is actually true.
 An extremely high-spec diamond will only be of interest to a select few buyers (those of bulging wallets and gold-plated mansions) and will be harder to sell on.
-You should aim instead to buy a high quality diamond of mass market appeal - again, this will be more desirable to both trade buyers and private individuals.
+You should aim instead to buy a high-quality diamond of mass-market appeal - again, this will be more desirable to both trade buyers and private individuals.

 Avoiding the pitfalls